Tree Owners Have a Duty of Care

 - Residential areas – Home owners must take care of the people within their properties.

-But when is one deemed hazardous?
+But when is a tree deemed hazardous?

 Signs and symptoms may look quite obvious and simple but more often than not, these signs are difficult to pinpoint.
 If it has some defects in its structure, has dead, broken or decaying branches, it is considered hazardous.
 If they are near certain public areas like roads, sidewalks, parks or camps, even if it is a healthy tree, it is also hazardous.